charlesfrye/charlesfrye.github.io/_posts/2017-11-03-quantal-release-probabilistic-models.markdown

-Therefore, if their hypothesis was correct, they could measure the minis and to learn what the release of a single packet looked like.
+Therefore, if their hypothesis was correct, they could measure the minis to learn what the release of a single packet looked like.

 ## The Mathematical Model: Poission-Weighted Mixture-of-Gaussians

-The mathematical model that is used to validate the quantal hypothesis is a *probabilistic model*
+The mathematical model that is used to validate the quantal hypothesis is a *probabilistic model*.
 A probabilistic model is a model that attempts to explain the structure of data, taking into account various sources of randomness.